QWERTZexe/QWERTZ-Core/README.md

 - `/kit <kit> <player|alive|dead|all>` - Gives a kit to the selected group
 - `/invsee <player>` - View and modify another player's inventory

+### WorldGuard Management

+- `/pvp [region]` - Toggle PVP in the selected region or globally
+- `/place [region]` - Toggle Block Placing in the selected region or globally
+- `/break [region]` - Toggle Block Breaking in the selected region or globally
+- `/hunger [region]` - Toggle Hunger in the selected region or globally
+- `/falldamage [region]` - Toggle Fall Damage in the selected region or globally

 ### Database Management

 - `/addwin <player>` - Add a win to a player's record